CSBSJU/CSCI-130/files/labs/Lab13/Lab.md

    `CalculatePerimeter.as`.
 Open the file in SymHymn.

-   Translate the following VBA macro into an assembly language program using the variable names in the VBA exactly as the labels assembly.
+   Translate the following VBA macro into an assembly language program using the variable names in the VBA exactly as the labels in assembly.

    ```vbnet
    Sub CalculatePerimeter()